MockLeagues/sqlplus/README.md

 });
 ```

-These 3 methods (query, open, and transact) and their respective use-cases (execute value-returning work, execute arbitrary work, execute atomic work inside a transaction) are the primary APIs into the sqlplus library.
+These 2 methods (query and transact) and their respective use-cases (execute value-returning work, execute arbitrary work) are the primary APIs into the sqlplus library.
 They take care of obtaining connections and executing rollbacks if exceptions occur so all you need to worry about is the work you need to do with your session.

 Note that all sqplus exceptions extend RuntimeException, so you don't have to worry about annoying boilerplate try-catch blocks which munch or re-brand the 100s of SQLExceptions that are potentially thrown from simple, everyday JDBC method calls.
 This is typically the convention for exceptions which are non-recoverable; if an error occurs while interacting with the database, there really isn't much you could do in code to try and recover from it without re-gathering user input from scratch, implementing stronger validation or fixing your query syntax.
 Therefore, it doesn't make much sense to force you to handle the error.